bchu007/AWSGlue_TableUpdate/README.md

 ## Instructions
 1. Create a file in the same directory as AWSGlue_TableUpdate.py
 2. Insert the column names in correct order
-3. change the variables 'database', 'tablename', and 'headfile'
+3. Change the variables 'database', 'tablename', and 'headfile'
   - database: the name of the AWS database
   - tablename: the name of the AWS database table
   - headfile: the name of the file created in (step 1) including extensions
-4. run
+4. Run

 ## Dependencies
 - boto3